My finances, my projects, my life

 Sticking with the course

 Even if you only have €50 to invest each month, it is absolutely worthwhile.
-Not only can it build up to a useful amount, it can help establish a savings discipline that will be useful throughout your lifetime.
-You may need to be more careful on fees, and on where you invest, but the most important thing is to do something rather than nothing.
+Not only can it build up to a sizeable amount, it can help establish a savings discipline that will be useful throughout your lifetime.
+You may need to be careful on fees, and on where you invest, but the most important thing is to do something rather than nothing.